futoin/specs/draft/ftn16_cid_tool.md

 * *cid devserve [args..]* - run services as children and restart on failure.
     * support generic deploy options
     * Each run creates a new temporary folder

+### 3.2.16. cid build-dep &lt;name>...

+Install development files for specific build dependency.
+The list of dependencies is implementation-defined.

+If build dependency matches supported tool then full initialization of .config.env is performed.

 =END OF SPEC=